Germany says will monitor ECB's new asset-buying plan

-BERLIN Germany plans to wait and see how the European Central Bank's controversial new asset-purchase plan unfolds and to monitor the program, a Finance Ministry spokesman said on Monday.
+BERLIN Oct 6 Germany plans to wait and see how the European Central Bank's controversial new asset-purchase plan unfolds and to monitor the programme, a Finance Ministry spokesman said on Monday.

 The ECB's plans to buy rebundled packages of debt have drawn sharp criticism from officials in Germany, including the head of the Bundesbank, the ECB's former chief economist and allies of Chancellor Angela Merkel.